zeronsoftn/shim-review/README.md

 If this is your first application or you're using a new CA certificate, please say so here.
 *******************************************************************************

-We issued a new certificate.
-Also added old shims and grubs to vendor_dbx.
+The current certificate is not used in a vulnerable shim.
+Also added old(pre-SBAT) shims and grubs to vendor_dbx.

 *******************************************************************************
 ### Is the Dockerfile in your repository the recipe for reproducing the building of your shim binary?